tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 7 - Digital Control Systems.md

 ### Power series method
 - The values of the sampled time waveform can also be found directly from F(z)
-- Although this method does not yield closed-
+- Although this method does not yield closed-form expressions for f(kT) it can be used for plotting.
+- The method consists of performing the indicated di

 ## Example
 ![](Attachments/Pasted%20image%2020240427205707.png)